The E-postle November 3, 2019

 Refugee ReSponse Update

 On Wednesday Oct 16 our refugee family arrived at Vancouver Airport!
-Mahira, Malik’s sister and his brother Faridoon with his 4 children: Farena, Ejaz, Farhut & Jahan were greeted by their parents/grandparents, Malik, Jamilla and 2 of their children as well as volunteers Ross Bremner & Pat Sharpe from St. Laurence, Mary Lou Kyle from St. John and Rev. Pat Ratcliffe from St. Catherine.
+The family (including 4 children) were greeted by their parents/grandparents and other relatives, as well as volunteers Ross Bremner & Pat Sharpe from St. Laurence, Mary Lou Kyle from St. John and Rev. Pat Ratcliffe from St. Catherine.
 It was heartwarming to witness such a joyfully emotional reunion!
-The family were taken to Malik’s home in Coquitlam and the volunteers were treated to a delicious dinner with the family.
+The family were taken home to Coquitlam and the volunteers were treated to a delicious dinner with the family.

 The family is settling in comfortably & happily.
 The children have started school and the adults have had an appointment at MOSAIC to start their paperwork.
 They will be assessed for their level of English and English classes will be arranged.